Powerball Jackpot Valued At Record-Breaking $1.6 Billion Prize: Officials - NewsBreak

 Powerball tickets go for $2 a piece and can be bought at retailers across the state.

-Winners in Virginia have 180 days from the date of the drawing to claim prizes.
+Winners in Maryland have 182 days from the date of the drawing to claim prizes.

 Comments / 0